infiniteflight/infiniteflight-docs/getting-started-guide/pilot-user-interface/navigation.md

 : Tap "Set NAV 1".
 "NAV 1" will display in green by the runway to show it has been tuned successfully

+Tip

+: Check the "Auto tune ILS" checkbox next to "Add to FPL" when adding an ILS approach procedure to your flightplan to have the ILS for your chosen runway automatically tuned

 ## Displaying an ILS in your Aircraft